C-Stewart-GH/Data_Lake_Analysis_Project/README.md

 <a name="BackToTop"></a>

-# What is the difference and situational use of a Data Lake vs. a Data Warehouse?
+# What is the difference and situational use of Data Lakes vs. Data Warehouses?

 **Contributors: Cameron Stewart, Nathan Deinlein, Cleveland Johnson**